yaronshap/ProcessFlexibilityApp/README.md

 ## Usage

 ### Configuration
-- Set the number of plants and products using the sidebar controls
+- Set the number of factories and products using the sidebar controls
-- Configure plant capacity
+- Configure factory capacity
 - Adjust truncated normal demand distribution parameters (mean, standard deviation, bounds)

 ### Network Visualization
-- The bipartite graph shows products on the left and plants on the right
+- The bipartite graph shows products on the left and factories on the right
 - Dashed gray lines represent potential connections
 - Solid blue lines represent active connections (flexibility)
-- Use the sidebar buttons to toggle specific connections
+- Use the compact button grid in the sidebar to toggle specific connections
 - Use "Full Flexibility" and "No Flexibility" buttons for quick setup
 - Try "2-Flexibility" and "3-Flexibility" for advanced chain patterns
+- Connection grid uses compact P1, P2, F1, F2 labels for efficient space usage

 ### Simulation & Analysis
 - Click "🚀 Run Simulator" to start Monte Carlo simulation